orbitmines/archive/projects/_indefinite_future_projects/INDEFINITE Project - Story.md

 **Prologue**
 *It is said that the estimate at the time was made in terms of output energy.
 Theirs they put at [400 septillion] of these 'energy' every standard time step.
-By which they meant to of course to estimate our modern notion of [].
-Though a *
+By which they meant to of course to estimate our modern notion of []. *